 There is so much to see and do in Shanghai that it is difficult to choose a place to stay.
 Unlike Beijing, it’s pretty clear where the city center is, around the People’s Square and Nanjing road.
 After spending a week in Shanghai we were certain that our Renaissance Yu Garden was a great choice.
 It is located next to the city’s Old Town, with the Yu Garden and the City God Temple just a step away.
 Due to the neighborhoods low rise buildings the hotel offers unobstructed views of the city center and of Pudong’s skyscrapers.

-Xi’an was our entering point into China and in all honesty it felt less sophisticated than other Chinese megacities.
+Xi’an was our entering point into China and in all honesty it felt less sophisticated than other important cities in China.
 We pretty much came here to visit the Terracotta Warriors and absorb the Jetlag, but we left impressed.
-It is the only Chinese large city that preserves its old City Walls entirely.
+It is the only major Chinese city that preserves its old City Walls entirely.
 Xi’an was the last city on the Silk Route and the unique Muslim quarter, inside the city walls, is a remainder of those times.
 Additionally there are plenty of historical buildings.

 The Terracotta Warriors are without a doubt one of China’s most important tourist attractions.
 Xi’an was China’s first capital after Emperor Qin Shi Huang unified the country for the first time in the year 221 BC.
 He built a giant mausoleum with more than 8000 Terracotta Warriors to protect him in the afterlife.
 The city center is surrounded by one of the oldest and longest City walls in China and you can walk or bike on top of it.
 In the very heart of the center you’ll find the Bell Tower and the Drum Tower from the 14th Century.
 Next to them you can get lost inside the Muslim Quarter and visit the Great Mosque surrounded by beautiful gardens.
 Outside the City Walls you shouldn’t skip the Giant Wild Goose Pagoda nor the Small one.

 Xi’an is a pretty centralized city and most attractions are located inside the City Walls.
 Additionally both the Bell and Drum Towers stand at the main intersection, next to the Muslim Quarter where all the action happens.
 That’s why we chose the nearby Aurum Hotel.
 Apart from the location, it also offered a nice swimming pool, which we didn’t try as we were terribly tired.
 It didn’t turned out to be the best decision we ever took.
 Trying a typical Chinese hotel is an interesting experience, but not the most rewarding one.
 In spite of its extremely nice staff our bed was just too hard to fall in love with the place.
-Apparently the neighboring Citadines Central Xi’an is much better (we stayed in one of their hotels in Guangzhou and it was fabulous).
+Apparently the neighboring Eastern House Boutique Hotel is much better.

-Though we didn’t expect much from Chengdu, the place really surprised us.
+Though we didn’t expect much from Chengdu, it turned out to be one of the coolest cities we visited in China.
 We came to visit cute pandas and the world’s largest Buddha statue, so we basically chose Chengdu to rest.
 The city is changing a lot!
 Typical working class neighborhoods from the mid 20th Century are constantly being demolished to make space for ultra fancy skyscrapers, and we could see it firsthand.
 We ended up loving the city.
 Our favorites were its different pedestrian areas, cool parks and historical temples.

 Chengdu has three interesting pedestrian areas, a magnet for shoppers and foodies.
 Chunxi Road is a large modern area full of skyscrapers and fancy shops.
 Kuanzhaixiangzi and Jinli offer a more traditional and intimate atmosphere.
 Kuanzhaixiangzi Street is lined with fancy bars playing live music and packed with hip young Chinese.
 Next to Jinli there is a gorgeous park together with a charming Wuhouci Temple.
 Don’t forget to visit Wenshu Temple, the city’s nicest and walk around the adjacent neighborhood.
 We couldn’t find the Anshun Bridge (maps in China don’t work properly), but it’s a reconstruction anyway!